Pirates vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the favorite in three of their past 10 games and have won two of those contests.
+- The Pirates have played as the favorite in four of their past 10 games and have won three of those contests.

-- The Pirates and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In their last 10 games with a total, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.

-- Bookmakers have not set a spread for any of the Pirates' last 10 games.
+- Sportsbooks have not set a spread for any of the Pirates' last 10 games.

 Pirates Betting Records & Stats

-- The Pirates have won 87.5% of the games this season when they were the moneyline favorite (7-1).
+- The Pirates have an 8-1 record in games they were favored on the moneyline (winning 88.9% of those games).

-- Pittsburgh has not played a game this season with moneyline odds of -175 or shorter.
+- Pittsburgh has played as moneyline favorites of -165 or shorter in just two games this season, which it won both.

-- Based on this contest's moneyline, the Pirates have an implied win probability of 63.6%.
+- The Pirates have an implied moneyline win probability of 62.3% in this game.

-- In the 35 games in which oddsmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 18 times (18-17-0).
+- In the 36 games in which bookmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 18 times (18-18-0).

-- The Pirates have had a spread set for just one matchup this season, and they covered.
+- The Pirates have had a run line set for just one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.